 MED or CU: Talent applies apply slow and steady pressure to the ultrasound probe.
 Videographer: Please capture additional footage of this step, as more of this action will be shown during one of the Conclusion interview statements.

 SCREEN: *To be provided by authors: The ultrasound screen, showing the fascia shape changing from convex to complete flat.
 Authors: Please upload all screen capture recording to your project page.
-(Author Comment: )
+(Author Comment: This video shows the fascia changing shape and the end of the video shows the fascia flat.
+The video would be better if it played all the way through but then paused at the end for a few seconds showing a still view.)

 Make several attempts, including passing the flattening point, to produce a concave shape in an effort to gently hone in on the exact compartment fascia flattening pressure [1-TXT] [2].